Skip to main contentSkip to docs navigation

 Plaintext inputs

-For displaying non-editable data within form layouts, use the combination of readonly and the .plaintext class.
-This removes form field styling while preserving proper spacing within your form layout.
+For displaying non-editable data blending in your design, use the combination of readonly and the .plaintext class to remove form styling while preserving proper spacing within your form layout.

 <div class="col-auto">